User Profile Formatter

 When you execute a code skill, the subsystem:

-2. Dynamically imports and executes src/index.mjs
+2. Dynamically imports and executes index.mjs at the skill root

 3. Wraps primitive results in { result: value } format